-3 Child sex trafficking victims are immune from prosecution for the crime of prostitution.
+&lt;sup>3 Child sex trafficking victims are immune from prosecution for the crime of prostitution.
 When it is discovered that a person suspected of or charged with prostitution is a minor, the minor must be taken into temporary protective custody and reported to DSS by the law enforcement officer who takes the minor into custody.
 G.S.
 14-204(c).

-4 Some cases that are screened out may be referred to local law enforcement.
+&lt;sup>4 Some cases that are screened out may be referred to local law enforcement.
 Under G.S.
-7B-307, DSS is required to notify local law enforcement and the district attorney when it receives information that a child may have been physically harmed in violation of any criminal statute by any person other than the parent, guardian, custodian, or caretaker been entrusted with the child's care, a potential adoptive parent during a visit or trial placement, people who supervise children in residential child-care facilities or schools (such as cottage parents or house parents), and any employee or volunteer of an institution or school operated by the state Department of Health and Human Services.
+7B-307, DSS is required to notify local law enforcement and the district attorney when it receives information that a child may have been physically harmed in violation of any criminal statute by any person other than the parent, guardian, custodian, or caretaker.

+The term "caretaker" is defined in G.S.
+7B-101(3).
+A caretaker is any person other than a parent, guardian, or custodian who is responsible for a child's health and welfare in a residential setting.
+The term includes a stepparent, a foster parent, an adult member of a child's household, an adult who has been entrusted with the child's care, a potential adoptive parent during a visit or trial placement, people who supervise children in residential child-care facilities or schools (such as cottage parents or house parents), and any employee or volunteer of an institution or school operated by the state Department of Health and Human Services.
 The term does not include child day care providers, school teachers, coaches, club leaders, or others with similar temporary caretaking responsibility for children.